Desour/minetest/doc/lua_api.md

     * Uses models for nodes.
     * Tiles should hold model materials textures.
     * Only static meshes are implemented.
-    * For supported model formats see Irrlicht engine documentation.
 * `plantlike_rooted`
     * Enables underwater `plantlike` without air bubbles around the nodes.
     * Consists of a base cube at the coordinates of the node plus a